***STATE AID PUBLIC CONSULTATION NOW CLOSED***

 Oxfordshire County Council now intends to conduct an open procurement in respect of business premises in the remaining rural area without NGA broadband infrastructure (known as “white NGA”), which comprises around 1,400 premises.
 BDUK received approval on 26 May 2016 from the European Commission on its new National Broadband Scheme for the United Kingdom (referred to hereafter as the 2016 NBS).
 Oxfordshire County Council intends to conduct this further procurement under the 2016 NBS.

-Following any responses received to this State Aid public consultation by the closing date of 12 March 2018, Better Broadband for Oxfordshire plans to publish the final Intervention Area maps shortly after the close of the consultation period.
+Better Broadband for Oxfordshire plans to publish the final Intervention Area maps shortly after the close of the consultation period.
 This will be followed by the launch of the ITT to Suppliers to bid for the opportunity to fulfil a new contract to deliver the extended coverage.